andrei-ng/tdd-env-cpp-jeff-langr-book/README.md

 ### Book source code

-This repository already contains a copy of the [book's source code](https://pragprog.com/titles/lotdd/source_code) in the directory [book_src_code](./book_src_code).
-This is mounted in the Docker container for you.

-However, if you wish to download a more recent version of the source code, downlaod it from [sources](https://pragprog.com/titles/lotdd/source_code) to a folder of your choice and change the docker volume mount command in the `run_docker.sh` script to something like
+Download the book's source code from the [original source](https://pragprog.com/titles/lotdd/source_code) to a folder of your choice and change/add the docker volume mount command in the `run_docker.sh` script to something like
 ```
 -v $HOME/Downloads/cpp_tdd_book_src_code:$dHOME_FOLDER/book_src_code \
 ```
 to reflect your own source path.

 #### When the builds fail ...